joelek/atlas/readme.md

 * Atlas creates new fields for all fields not referenced in the existing schema of a given store.
 All records of the corresponding store will have their corresponding values set to a default value.
 * Atlas updates all fields referenced both in the new and in the existing schemas of a given store.
 All records of the corresponding store will have their corresponding values set to either a default value or the existing value.
 The existing value is always used when the value is considered compatible with the new field.
 This is always the case when changing a non-nullable field into a nullable field but not guaranteed to be the case when changing a nullable field into a non-nullable field.
 A default value is always used when the fundamental type of a field changes.

 In addition to this, Atlas will enforce data-consistency for all links not referenced in the existing schema.
+Atlas will also enforce all constraints not referenced in the existing schema.

+When a non-unique field is made unique, at most one record from the set of records having identical values for the field in question is retained.
+The record retained is the first record in the default order for the given store.

 ## API